Alpha Arbutin For Skin: Benefits, How To Use, And Side Effects

 Alpha arbutin is simply the chemically synthesized version that is actively used in multiple skin care products.
 Alpha arbutin inhibits the production of melanin (the pigment responsible for your skin color), making it an excellent skin brightener (1).

 There are two forms for arbutin – alpha arbutin (biosynthesized by microorganisms) and beta arbutin (extracted from the leaves of various plants and fruit peels).
-According to research, alpha arbutin is 10x more efficient in inhibiting tyrosinase activity than natural arbutin (1).
+According to research, alpha arbutin is 10x more efficient in inhibiting tyrosinase activity than natural ingredients of arbutin (1).

 Next, let us look at how alphas arbutin works its wonders on the skin.